frankframework/frank-flow/README.md

 #### Building the frontend

 There are two ways to build the application, for development and for production.
-The difference lays in the way the code gets transpiled.
+The difference lays in the way the code gets optimized.

 ##### Development

-The dist folder is located at  `frank-flow/target/frontend`, set the absolute path of this folder as [frontend path in the properties file](#configuration) so the Frank!Runner knows what to serve.
+The dist folder is located at  `frank-flow/target/frontend`.
+Set the absolute path of this folder as [frontend path in the properties file](#configuration) so the Frank!Runner knows which files to serve.
 To build a development version you can run `yarn build:dev` or `yarn watch` if you want to build continually.
 The code won’t be minified which will make it easier to debug.

 ##### Production